pregnant woman eating fruit

 Lowering your risk of gestational diabetes

-Gestational diabetes is a pretty common, but serious pregnancy condition that usually occurs later on during pregnancy, and although there’s no way to completely eliminate the risk of developing it, there are certainly some ways to help prevent it.
+Gestational diabetes is a serious pregnancy condition that usually develops during the second trimester.
+Although there’s no way to completely eliminate the risk of developing it, there may be some ways to reduce your risk.

 What is gestational diabetes?